British upstart banks get IT boost to take on big rivals

 That cuts initial costs for the banks and means the system can be built up over time, something the financial regulator also supports.

-Five banks were given licenses in the first year of the new regime, and there are about 25 companies in the process of applying.
+Five banks were given licences in the first year of the new regime, and there are about 25 companies in the process of applying.

 Many of the new names are looking to niche markets.